 Many buyers will pre-inspect a home, so they waive the inspection contingency in their offer.
-In multiple offer situations, the seller is looking for the best terms in an offer, so they feel if they sign with the buyer the negotiations are over.
+In multiple offer situations, the seller is looking for the best terms in an offer, so they feel, if they sign with the buyer, that the negotiations are over.
 Some sellers will provide a sewer inspection and/or a home inspection to share with potential buyers.
 You may still do a pre-inspection with your own inspector if you want.
-The sellers hope providing one will bring more offers from buyers if they do not have to invest money into pre-inspections.
+The sellers hope that providing one will bring more offers from buyers if they do not have to invest money into pre-inspections.

 Financing & Appraisal Contingency

 Some waive Form 22A, the financing contingency.
 If a buyer waives it, they are confident they are going to close on the loan.
 The contingency protects a buyer if their lender can not close on a loan after a good faith effort.
 If that happens, the buyer will get back their earnest money.